arolla/ApiTheaterKata/README.md

-# ApiTheaterKata
+# ApiTheatreKata
 How to design pragmatic APIs

-Let us consider an online theater booking system, composed of existing systems, as described below.
+Let us consider an online theatre booking system, composed of existing systems, as described below.
 ![Legacy system](./LegacySystem.jpg?raw=true "Legacy system")

 * A legacy system done in C# on top of a SQL DB, ASP.Net (equivalent to Java with good old JSP's)